This 2014 French/UK human study found:

 “The distressing intrusions that accompany posttraumatic stress disorder“

 when emotional memories were excluded?
-In my opinion, it was an unsupported assertion for one of the researchers to state:
+It was an unsupported assertion for one of the researchers to state:

 “The better understanding of the neural mechanisms underlying this process arising from this study may help to better explain differences in how well people adapt to intrusive memories after a trauma.”

-Second, the researchers used the term “unconscious” 27 times, including in the title, without defining it.
-The studies they referenced defined “unconscious” several meaningfully different ways.
+2. The term “unconscious” was used 27 times, including in the title, without defining it.
+The cited studies defined “unconscious” several meaningfully different ways.
 How could the findings achieve validity when they contained an undefined term?

-Third, the experiments involved short-term memories and visual perception.
-Sure, the subjects took longer to visually perceive objects that they had been directed to suppress than those that they had been directed to think about.
-However, I didn’t see where these experimental results could be extrapolated into findings about unconscious memories.
+3. The experiments involved short-term memories and visual perception, and the subjects took longer to visually perceive objects that they had been directed to suppress than those that they had been directed to think about.
+However, the researchers didn’t show that these experimental results could be extrapolated into findings about long-term unconscious memories.